Mike Hosking: Three's always been on hiding to nothing

 By the way I hope the Commerce Commission is watching all this.

-Having turned down a merger between NZME and Stuff, then if Stuff falls over, what would they rather have had?
+Having turned down a merger between NZME and Stuff, then if Stuff falls over, what would it rather have had?

 A turbo-charged NZME having taken Stuff off life support, or even more journos out of work?